valandil/uss64/README.md

 ## Thanks

-Thanks to @kdjmonaghan for getting me started, @queueRAM for the general help, and of course @glankk for making gz in the first place.
+Thanks to [@kdjmonaghan](https://github.com/kdjmonaghan) for getting me started, [@queueRAM](https://github.com/queueRAM) and for the general help and their immensely useful tools, and of course [@glankk](https://github.com/glankk) for making gz in the first place.